F.A.Q.

 San Diego Zoo

-This tasty night for wildlife benefits the San Diego Zoo Wildlife Alliance, an international nonprofit conservation organization with two front doors: the San Diego Zoo and the San Diego Zoo Safari Park.
+This tasty night for wildlife benefits San Diego Zoo Wildlife Alliance, an international nonprofit conservation organization with two world-class wildlife parks: the San Diego Zoo and the San Diego Zoo Safari Park.

 3,000+ guests